kappnav/design/a.overview.md

 ![big picture](https://github.com/kappnav/design/blob/master/images/big-picture.png)

-Prism provides visualization of all defined Applications, offering drill down into their respective comprised 'components'.
+{k}AppNav provides visualization of all defined Applications, offering drill down into their respective comprised 'components'.
 Each component is a Kubernetes resource.
-Each Kubernetes resource has a 'Kind' - e.g. Deployment, Service, WAS-ND-App (a CRD), etc.  Prism offers configurable action menu items by Kind.
+Each Kubernetes resource has a 'Kind' - e.g. Deployment, Service, WAS-ND-App (a CRD), etc.  {k}AppNav offers configurable action menu items by Kind.
 These menu items provide URLs that enable the user to navigate to other tools in context - e.g. the log, monitor, trace, configuration page (or tool) for the currently selected component.

 Taken together, all this provides a way to define, visualize, and navigate Cloud Native Applications, yielding a superior user experience for applications, that dramatically surpasses the infrastructure view offered by the ICP console itself.